 - Keep applying for scholarships.
 Remember, college is expensive!

-Summer is the perfect time to search for colleges too!
-Start here on CollegeXpress.
+If you're an underclassman, summer is the perfect time to look for colleges!
+Start your search on CollegeXpress.